paulhitz/yet-another-rest-client/README.md

 The tool is packaged as a Chrome extension.
 Installation is trivial.
 It can be installed from the Chrome Web Store:  https://chrome.google.com/webstore/detail/db-services-rest-client/ekgojcdjjjlillgeidgniapfmilgbppm?hl=en&gl=IE

-**POST / GET / PUT / DELETE**
+**Request Methods (POST / GET / PUT / DELETE / HEAD / PATCH)**

 Requests use GET by default.
-POST/PUT requests should specify a payload.
+POST/PUT/PATCH requests should specify a payload.

 Some services require a JSON payload.
 E.g. ListPortfolio